Sugar Free Cookies and Cream Ice Cream

 - 50 grams Whey Isolate Vanilla Protein Powder 1 1/2 scoops–Must be whey isolate, see notes

-- 2 tbsp Sugar Free Cookie Dough Flavored Syrup optional–see notes for adjustments if omitting
+- 2 tablespoon Sugar Free Cookie Dough Flavored Syrup optional–see notes for adjustments if omitting

-- 1 tbsp Granulated Allulose or Sugar-Free Sweetener Blend of Choice
+- 1 tablespoon Granulated Allulose or Sugar-Free Sweetener Blend of Choice

 - 1 cup Nonfat Milk